Tom Holmoe

 Thomas Allen Holmoe (born March 7, 1960) is a former American college athletics administrator and former football player and coach.
 He was the athletic director (AD) at Brigham Young University (BYU) from 2005 until 2025.
 Holmoe played college football at BYU and then professionally in the National Football League (NFL) with the San Francisco 49ers from 1983 to 1989.
 He served as the head football coach at the University of California, Berkeley (Cal) from 1997 to 2001.

 Playing career

 College

 Holmoe starred in both basketball and football at Crescenta Valley High School in La Crescenta, California.
 He accepted a football scholarship to BYU, where he played as a cornerback and safety from 1978 to 1982.
 As a sophomore in 1980, he led the Western Athletic Conference (WAC) with seven interceptions, and went on to earn all-WAC honors as a senior in 1982.
 The Cougars won the conference championship in each of his four seasons at BYU.
 At BYU, he was a teammate of Super Bowl winning quarterback Jim McMahon and Super Bowl winning coach Andy Reid.

 Professional

-Holmoe was drafted in the fourth round of the 1983 NFL draft by the San Francisco 49ers.
+Holmoe was drafted 90th overall in the fourth round of the 1983 NFL draft by the San Francisco 49ers.
 He played seven seasons for the 49ers, winning Super Bowls with the team in 1984, 1988 and 1989, before retiring due to a knee injury.